bcgov/healthgateway/Testing/functional/tests/README.md

 If you want to verify the tests againt https://dev.healthgateway.gov.bc.ca then do not set the CYPRESS_BASE_URL environment variable.

 e2e: contains tests that will be run in the dev environment only.
-ui: contains tests that are either stubbed or costmetic only and can be run in any environment
+ui: contains tests that are either stubbed or cosmetic only and can be run in any environment
 mock: contains tests that are custom to the mock environment.

 ### Running via CLI